-You can say what you want about S. Craig Zahler; His films are born with that mindset that most of his characters are a direct reflection of that concept.
-He doesn’t coddle you and simply shows you what the world is offering; take it or leave it.
+You can say what you want about S. Craig Zahler; His films are born with that mindset that most of his characters directly reflect that concept.
+He doesn’t coddle you and shows you what the world offers; take it or leave it.
 Zahler’s Dragged Across Concrete can be brutal, disgusting, repugnant, stomach-turning, and the farthest thing from altruistic as one film can be.
-The only problem it is so compulsively watchable, you can’t turn away, even for a second, and may start to hate yourself for thinking he may have taken exploitation films to the level of an art-form.
+The only problem is that it is so compulsively watchable that you can’t turn away.
+Even for a second.
+You may start to hate yourself for thinking he has taken exploitation films to the level of an art form.

-It’s almost appropriate to cast Gibson in the role of the burnt-out cop with a grudge against society, considering his own repugnant history, yet you can’t help admiring this is Gibson’s finest performance since staring in Jodie Foster’s The Beaver.
-Then there is Tory Kittles, whose claim-to-fame has been as a regular cast member in such shows as True Detective and Colony.
+It’s almost appropriate to cast Gibson in the role of the burnt-out cop with a grudge against society, considering his own repugnant history.
+Yet, you can’t help admiring this is Gibson’s finest performance since staring in Jodie Foster’s The Beaver.
+Then there is Tory Kittles, whose claim-to-fame has been as a regular cast member in such shows like True Detective and Colony.
 He is a revelation here, as a man who, just like Gibson’s Ridgeman, is looking for a better life for his family.
-His character is fed up, motivated, forward thinking, patient, focused, while, in a way, the exact mirror of Ridgeman, with the only difference being circumstance and the color of their skins.
+His character is fed up, motivated, forward-thinking, patient, focused while, in a way, the exact mirror of Ridgeman, with the only difference being circumstance and the color of their skins.
 Then there is an arresting cameo from Jennifer Carpenter that leaves you speechless without the ability to move for minutes; I’m still not over it.

-Zahler has the innate ability to make you not want to but unable to not watch scenes that you don’t necessarily want to see without being able to turn away.
-There is one other filmmaker who has consistently done that over the years, and that is Martin Scorsese, who once, in Casino, had a pair of eyeballs pop out of a man’s head when it was placed in a clamp by Joe Pesci.
-That scene can’t compare to anything Zahler has put on film, which includes Bone Tomahawk, Brawl in Cell Block 99, and now in Dragged Across Concrete.
+Zahler has the innate ability to make you not want to but unable not to watch scenes that you don’t necessarily want to see without turning away.
+One other filmmaker has consistently done that over the years, and that is Martin Scorsese, who once, in Casino, had a pair of eyeballs pop out of a man’s head when it was placed in a clamp by Joe Pesci.
+That scene can’t compare to anything Zahler has put on film, including Bone Tomahawk, Brawl in Cell Block 99, and now in Dragged Across Concrete.

-There is a storyline that seems to be out of place, and the result is excessive for the main purpose of being gratuitously violent.
+There is a storyline that seems out of place, and the result is excessive for the main purpose of being gratuitously violent.
 The fact of the matter is, in watching nearly 3,500 films in my time, I have never seen this done before and set up in that manner.
-In a way, it’s brilliant, and completely fits the tone of the film and the message behind it (while I have a general disdain for the MPAA hypocritical moral censorship that has a very little set standard, I was genuinely shocked this version didn’t get more of a fight from them), while being stomach-churning.
-There are so many visually arresting scenes in Dragged Across Concrete, you won’t be able to shake them from your memory anytime soon.
+In a way, it’s brilliant and completely fits the tone of the film and the message behind it (while I have a general disdain for the MPAA hypocritical moral censorship that has a minimal set standard, I was genuinely shocked this version didn’t get more of a fight from them), while being stomach-churning.
+There are so many visually arresting scenes in Dragged Across Concrete.
+You won’t be able to shake them from your memory anytime soon.

 Dragged Across Concrete is the best of its kind since, quite frankly, Quentin Tarantino’s Pulp Fiction, with several brilliant narratives that come and go as they please.
-While not equal to that film (minus the Tarantino dialogue that captures how people really talk, while Concrete settles into a stoic, hard-boiled approach) this is Zahler’s finest work that may be unfairly characterized as right-wing or racist for the interest of “click-baiting.”
-This film isn’t driving a narrative of political issues or having any hidden agendas that have to do with the issues I described above.
-It is simply showing you there are people in this world who you may find reprehensible, their actions equally so, while not asking you to give a care in the world of what is going to happen to any of them.
+While not equal to that film (minus the Tarantino dialogue that captures how people really talk, while Concrete settles into a stoic, hard-boiled approach), this is Zahler’s finest work that may be unfairly characterized as right-wing or racist for the interest of “click-baiting.”
+This film isn’t driving a narrative of political issues or having any hidden agendas that relate to the issues I described above.
+It is simply showing you there are people in this world who you may find reprehensible, their actions equally so, while not asking you to give a care in the world of what will happen to any of them.
 You merely must coexist in the world Zahler created right in front of you.